cooler333/Highway/README.md

 - 100% business logic code coverage
 - Lightweight
 - Do not use 3rd party libraries
-- can be used with SwiftUI
+- Can be used with SwiftUI
+- Support structs & classes for state (structs preferred)

 ## Examples